Critical-Infrastructure-Systems-Lab/VICRes/Readme.md

 We use a simplified catchment with a dimesion of 5 x 5 (cell) to demonstrate the capacity of VIC-Res (see *Rainfall-runoffSetup* and *RoutingSetup* folders).

-Reservoir representation: In the *reservoirlocation.txt*, the 2D matrix shows that there are two cascade reservoirs (Reservoir 1 and Reservoir 2, IDs 1 and 2).
+Reservoir representation: the 2D matrix in *reservoirlocation.txt* shows that there are two cascade reservoirs (Reservoir 1 and Reservoir 2, IDs 1 and 2).
 The number of reservoir cells are 1 and 2, respectively.

 Reservoir operation: The parameter files of these two reservoirs are named *res1.txt* and *res2.txt*.